TheNexusAvenger/Nexus-LU-Launcher/README.md

 ## No Longer Functional
 As of October 3rd, 2021, the hosting of the client files was taken down and there are no plans to set up new mirrors of the client.
-Attempting to use the launcher without having a previous download of the client will result in an error.
+V.0.3.X and lower no longer work if the client was not downloaded before, and V.0.4.0 and newer will require you to find the client archive yourself.

 # Nexus LU Launcher
 Nexus LU (LEGO Universe) Launcher is a custom, cross-platform